saikitsune/jobs/Growth Hacker/README.md

-# You want to help us grow Koding to 1 Million Users
+# You will help Koding reach 1 Million Users

 Yes, that's your assignment, if you accept, read on.